 IALA MARITIME BUOYAGE SYSTEM REGIONS A AND B ISOLATED DANGER MARKS Topmarks are always fitted (when practicable).
-Shape: Optional, but not
+Shape: Optional, but not conflicting with lateral marks; pillar or spar

 Figure 20.3 - IALA isolated danger buoys - Characteristics

 - If it is required to encode a buoy that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause 2.4.10. - If it is required to encode the total vertical length, including the topmark and any equipment features (for example light), of the buoy above the water level, it must be done using the attribute vertical length.